Skip to content

 Error handling isn’t automatic.
 Unless explicitly prompted, AI assistants won’t generate logging, recovery mechanisms, or edge case solutions.
 While they can suggest robust solutions with clear instructions, it’s up to you to ensure these are included in the requirements.

-9. Performance Optimization Isn’t Automatic
+9. Performance Optimisation Isn’t Automatic

 10. They Force You to Rethink Your Workflow

 AI tools require structured, incremental workflows.
 Breaking problems into smaller, well-defined tasks ensures the AI delivers focused results.
-For developers used to tackling large, interconnected problems, this can be an adjustment-but one that fosters better problem decomposition and task management.
+For developers used to tackling large, interconnected problems, this can be an adjustment — but one that fosters better problem decomposition and task management.